yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

     update s8f7h_menu set menutype='main' where title like 'com_joomlaupdate'
     ```

-6. Select `joomla-update-package-3.9.14-package.zip` from your file system.
+6. Select the Joomla! update package (for example, `joomla-update-package-3.9.14-package.zip`) from your file system.
 7. Click **Upload & Install**, and follow the displayed instructions.
 8. Enter the following to run the upgrade script: